24 Things Your Skin Reveals About Your Health

 Chin and jawline breakouts

 Pimples popping up along your jawline and chin again?
 Breakouts in these areas could signal a possible hormone imbalance.
 This kind of adult acne is very common in women who may not have had acne as teenagers, explains Dr. Macdonald.
-But don’t worry or you could exacerbate the problem-hormonal acne in women can get worse in times of stress, during your period or during menopause.
-Here’s when you can expect hormonal acne to finally go away.
+But don’t worry or you could exacerbate the problem.
+Keep in mind that hormonal acne in women can get worse in times of stress, during your period or during menopause.

 Unusual hair growth

-Unwanted hair that’s sprouting up in classically male areas, such as around the chin or just below your bellybutton, could be a sign of polycystic ovarian syndrome (PCOS), says Dr. Macdonald.
+Unwanted hair that’s sprouting up in classic male areas, such as around the chin or just below your bellybutton, could be a sign of polycystic ovarian syndrome (PCOS), says Dr. Macdonald.
 But, genetics and hormones also play a role in hair growth.
-If you’re concerned, or exhibiting other symptoms of PCOS such as an inability to lose weight despite diet and exercise or irregular periods, consult a doctor to rule out PCOS.
+If you’re concerned or exhibiting other symptoms of PCOS (such as an inability to lose weight despite diet and exercise or irregular periods), consult a doctor to rule out PCOS.

 Excess fine white hairs

 Everyone knows skin cancer shows up on the epidermis.
-But sometimes internal cancers such as gastrointestinal (GI), lung or ovarian, can have skin symptoms, too, thought to be a response to hormones or substances released by the tumour.
-A condition called acquired hypertrichosis lanuginosa is when people develop excess fine white hairs, usually on their face, that’s known as a ‘malignant down’ and is an ominous sign of internal malignancy most commonly associated with lung and colon cancers.
+But sometimes internal cancers such as gastrointestinal (GI), lung or ovarian, can have skin symptoms, too.
+A condition called acquired hypertrichosis lanuginosa is when people develop excess fine white hairs, usually on their face, that’s known as a “malignant down” and is an ominous sign of internal malignancy most commonly associated with lung and colon cancers.

-Dehydration can cause your skin to lack lustre and your face can become sallow looking, explains Dr. Macdonald.
+Dehydration can cause your skin to lack lustre and your face can become shallow looking, explains Dr. Macdonald.
 Dry winter weather can also play a role in a sallow complexion.
 Drinking enough water and getting ample sleep can improve the look of your skin.
-Certain makeup mistakes could also be making your skin look dull.

 Unexplained tanning or darkening of the skin

-In hyperthyroidism, skin signs include warm, moist skin, increased sweating, redness of the palms or facial flushing, along with thinning hair or hair loss and spooning or concavity of the nails, are outward signs of an overactive thyroid.
+Warm skin, increased sweating, redness of the palms or facial flushing, along with thinning hair or hair loss and spooning or concavity of the nails, are all outward signs of an overactive thyroid.
 A person might also develop what’s called a “thyroid stare” because the eyelids pull back and the eyes seem to bulge.
-What the expert says: “For women especially, the hair loss can tip them off.
+“For women especially, the hair loss can tip them off.
 They start losing hair from the scalp without understanding what’s going on,” says Dr. Lau.

 Puffy, irritated eyelids